MicrosoftDocs/windows-insider/wip/archive/new-in-19H1.md

 ![Windows Sandboxing](images/18305-2.png "Windows Sandboxing")
 ### Windows light theme
-We introduced the new light theme in Windows 10 with [Build 18282](https://docs.microsoft.com/windows-insider/at-home/whats-new-wip-at-home#windows-light-theme-build-18282) and today’s build has some improvements to light theme worth taking note of based on your feedback:
+We introduced the new light theme in Windows 10 with Build 18282, and today’s build has some improvements to light theme worth taking note of based on your feedback:

 * We fixed an issue where the text in the battery flyout might become unreadable in light theme due to it being white.
 * We fixed an issue where the scrollbar in the network flyout wasn’t visible in light theme.